-Area under pulses has experienced not only a declining trend, but also pulse acreage was most instable during the last two and half decades.
-However, variability of crop area of total pulse is comparatively lower, however, in case of individual pulse crops; chickpea has highest variability in area and production; whereas productivity of lentil shows lowest variability.
+In Bihar, agriculture sector has experienced a considerable growth during the past three decades.
+The progress has been spectacular in 1980's when state recorded agriculture growth of 2.5% per annum, which has been, however, could not been sustained during nineties.
+This same pace of growth is not there in pulses and other minor crops.
+For example, pulse got major setback, the total pulse crop acreage has declined from 1.63 million ha in 1970-71 to 0.53 million ha by 2011-12.
+Some part of this decline is also due to bifurcation of state in early 2002.
+However, there has been continues declining on crop acreage under pulses.
+Area under pulses have experienced not only a declining trend, but also unstable during the last two and half decades.
+However, chickpea has highest variability in area and production; whereas productivity of lentil showed lowest variability.
 Consultation with farmers reveals that rainfall during late kharif season has positive impact on increase in pulse area in the state.
-In case of Bihar, the crop yield has increased from 550 kg/ha in 1975/76 to 1000 kg/ha, in 2010-11, however, the chickpeas acreage cannot be compared for Bihar for the same period due to bifurcation of the state in early 2000.
-Even after 2003, after bifurcation of the state of Bihar, the chickpea area has been in declining trend in the new state of Bihar, due to profitability and growing popularity (and public policy emphases) on Rice-Wheat system and other competing cropping patterns.
-It has been noticed that as irrigation facilities developed, chickpea crop area in the state gradually has been converted to rice and wheat system (also confirmed in authors' discussion with the farmers group in visit to site Sept 2013).
-There is a huge variability in area and production of chickpeas from 2000 to 2009; however, the productivity during the same period is more stable.
+In case of Bihar, the crop yield has increased from 550 kg/ha in 1975/76 to 1000 kg/ha in 2010-11 (Table 6.2).
+The chickpea area has been in declining trend in the new state of Bihar due to profitability and growing popularity (and public policy emphases) of rice-wheat system and other competing crops.
+It has been noticed that as irrigation facilities developed, chickpea crop area in the state gradually has been converted to rice and wheat system.
+There is a huge variability in area and production of chickpeas from 2000 to 2009, however, the productivity during the same period is more stable.
 This indicates that there is a scope to increase production potential of chickpea in the state if the state government adopts adequate policy measures.